softwaremill/elasticmq/README.md

 Queues configuration can be automatically persisted to external config file in typesafe config format.

-To make it work you need to pass implementation of `QueryPersister` trait while creating `SQSRestServer`.
+To make it work you need to pass `ActorRef` to `QueueMetadataListener` trait while creating `SQSRestServer`.
-To do it you can use `withQueuePersister` method from `SQSRestServerBuilder`.
+To do it you can use `withQueueMetadataListener` method from `SQSRestServerBuilder`.

-    SQSRestServerBuilder.withQueuePersister(QueueConfigStore(config))
+    SQSRestServerBuilder.withQueueMetadataListener(QueueConfigStore(config))

 Additionally, you have to set `enabled` flag in `reference.conf` to true and specify `path` where the file with backup configuration will be created.